Volunteer Projects & Continuing Education

 Harry’s Garden – Coonskin Park

-One major project of the KCMGA is Harry’s Garden, which is at the entrance to Coonskin Park.
+One major project of the KCMGA is the maintenance of Harry’s Garden, located at the entrance to Coonskin Park.

 Call Mima Chapman, 304-344-3230, Elaine Lee, 304-837-3643, or Randy Rader, 304-766-2448 if you need more information.